emagiz/emdocs/mds/microlearning/crashcourse-platform-create-creating-test-messages.md

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-creating-test-messages--capture-testmessages.png"></p>

-If you have added example messages in Capture or if there are existing messages in Create already you can now use these messages to create test messages for your unit test.
+If you have added example messages in Capture or if there are existing messages in Create already you can now use these messages to create test messages for your flow test.
 First, select the option From the existing file.
 Secondly, you have to choose whether you want your input message from Capture or Create

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-creating-test-messages--select-from-capture.png"></p>

 If you choose Capture you can select all example messages you have added to this flow in Capture.
 If you choose to Create you can select either all existing test messages attached to the current flow or select existing test messages within your project.
-Remember our definition of what a unit test is.
+Remember our definition of what a flow test is.
 Based on that definition it is logical to choose the option Capture.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-creating-test-messages--select-from-create.png"></p>